-Admission to master's programs offered in the content area of Curriculum and Instruction is selective.
-To be considered for regular admission to a master's degree program, an applicant must have:
+Admission to master's programs offered in the content area of curriculum and instruction is selective.
+To be considered for regular admission to a master's degree program, an applicant must have

 - (a) an academic record reflecting a superior undergraduate grade point average.
-Recently, students regularly admitted to master's programs in Curriculum and Instruction have obtained average GPAs of 3.0 (figured on a scale where A equals 4.0) for the last two years of undergraduate study - (b) results from a national standardized achievement/aptitude test predictive of the ability to complete a graduate program successfully.
-These include the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) - (c) three letters of recommendation from professionals in the field of education who are qualified to assess the applicant's readiness for graduate study.
-These letters should be sent to the department; - (d) a letter of intent (describe reasons for pursuing a master's degree) - (e) a professional resumé - (f) a copy of license
+Recently, students regularly admitted to master's programs in curriculum and instruction have obtained average GPAs of 3.0 (4.0 scale) for the last two years of undergraduate study; - (b) results from a national standardized achievement/aptitude test predictive of the ability to complete a graduate program successfully.
+These include the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT); - (c) three letters of recommendation sent to the department from professionals in the field of education who are qualified to assess the applicant's readiness for graduate study; - (d) a letter of intent (describe reasons for pursuing a master's degree); - (e) a professional resumé; and - (f) a copy of educator license.

-The Department reviews qualified applicants for graduate work throughout the academic year.
-Applications adhereing to these dates will receive notification on the specified date as mentioned.
+The department reviews qualified applicants for graduate work throughout the academic year.
+Applications adhering to these dates will receive notification on the specified date as mentioned.

-Semester Application Deadline Notification Date Fall Spring First Monday in April First Monday in September First Monday in May First Monday in October Summer First Monday in March First Monday in April
+Semester Application Deadline Notification Date Fall First Monday in April First Monday in May Spring First Monday in September First Monday in October Summer First Monday in March First Monday in April

 Admission to master's programs is contingent on the approval of the Departmental Graduate Committee, department chair, and the dean of the college.
 An applicant who fails to meet the above criteria for regular admission may be considered for conditional admission on an individual basis.
-Students accepted on a conditional basis MUST obtain grades of B or better on the first nine hours of specified course work 500 level or higher or all course work taken while completing this 9-hour requirement.
-It is the responsibility of the student to inform the Department Chair or the Graduate Coordinator when conditional status is to be removed.
+Students accepted on a conditional basis MUST obtain grades of B or better on the first nine (9) hours of specified coursework 500-level or higher or all coursework taken while completing this nine hour requirement.
+It is the responsibility of the student to inform the department chair or the graduate coordinator when conditional status is to be removed.

-Applicants seeking a graduate degree in the content area of Curriculum and Instruction who do not have a bachelor's degree in education must first fulfill all requirements for a bachelor's degree in education.
-Applicants holding a bachelor's degree in education who are seeking a master's degree in an education area other than the area in which the education bachelor's degree was received must, in addition to the thirty (33 for thesis programs) hours required for a master's degree, complete an additional 12 hours of curriculum or methods course work at the graduate or undergraduate level.
-This course work shall be prescribed by the department chair or graduate coordinator.
+Applicants seeking a graduate degree in the content area of curriculum and instruction who do not have a bachelor's degree in education must first fulfill all requirements for a bachelor's degree in education.
+Applicants holding a bachelor's degree in education who are seeking a master's degree in an education area other than the area in which the education bachelor's degree was received must, in addition to the thirty (33 for thesis programs) hours required for a master's degree, complete an additional 12 hours of curriculum or methods coursework at the graduate or undergraduate level.
+This coursework shall be prescribed by the department chair or graduate coordinator.
 In the event that the applicant has not previously completed student teaching requirements, 14 hours of student teaching must be completed.